venlakatainen/Distributed_chat_application/README.md

 ### 3. Getting Started:

-Instructions on setting up your project locally
+Instructions on setting up your project locally.

-### HOW TO USE: Details

 First, you should check that needed Python libraries are installed.